Hell Money: Reception

 Other reviews were more mixed.
 John Keegan from Critical Myth gave the episode 5/10, noting "Overall, this episode attempted to make a mundane murder case interesting by forcing the agents to interact with an 'alien' culture.
 Unfortunately, the structure of the episode gave the audience answers long before the agents discovered them, making the bulk of the episode an exercise.
 By not taking the theme far enough or deepening the mystery, the writers ultimately fail to reach their goals."
-Reviewer Emily VanDerWerff from The A.V.
+Reviewer Emily St. James from The A.V.
 Club gave the entry a C+ and wrote that the episode "was also fairly bold for its time, providing a whole subplot that's mostly told through subtitles [but] it feels like a series of shocks that are strung together along a pretty standard story setup."
-Ultimately, VanDerWerff concluded that, "the major problem with 'Hell Money' is that it feels, at times, like a backdoor pilot for a new series starring B.D.
+Ultimately, St. James concluded that, "the major problem with 'Hell Money' is that it feels, at times, like a backdoor pilot for a new series starring B.D.
 Wong as corrupt detective Glen Chao."
 Paula Vitaris from Cinefantastique gave the episode a mixed review and awarded it two stars out of four.
 She critiqued the fact that the episode lacked a paranormal mystery, noting that the theme of the episode "would fit nicely into any other police drama".
 Vitaris described the "three actors in the black suits and ghost masks" as "not very convincing."

 Co-producer Paul Rabwin was not a fan of "Hell Money": he believed that the premise was not really an X-File due to the fact that nothing paranormal happened during the episode.
 He claimed that if Mulder and Scully were removed from the story, it would not have changed anything and that the two were not affected personally by the case.